heathermiller/wwwcurryon/2016/sessions/zoncolan-static-analysis-for-security-at-facebook.md

 The scale and continuous growth of commercial code bases are the greatest challenges for adoption of automated analysis tools in Industry.
 Alas, scale is largely ignored by academic research.
-Zoncolan is a static analysis tool for security from Facebook.
+We developped  a new static analysis tool for security to scale to Facebook scale.
 It relies on abstract interpretation to focus on the properties that really matter to security engineers and provides fine control on the cost/precision ratio.
-Zoncolan was designed from day one for “real world” security and privacy problems at scale.
-Facebook codebase is huge, and Zoncolan can analyze it, from scratch in 20 minutes.
-This talk will give attendees a peek at some of the secret sauce we use to achieve such amazing performance and precision.
+It was designed from day one for “real world” security and privacy problems at scale.
+Facebook codebase is huge, and we can analyze it, from scratch in 13 minutes.
+This talk will give attendees a peek at some of the secret sauce we use to achieve such amazing performance and precision

 ### Bio